What Does the Bible Say About Depression? – Find Real Solutions for Your Life

 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high [places].
 Ephesians 6:12 KJV

-Back in the garden, God knew that the fear, guilt, and shame that Adam and Eve were experiencing were not their own thoughts; neither did it come from Himself.
+Back in the garden, God knew that the fear, guilt, and shame that Adam and Eve were experiencing were not their own thoughts; neither did they come from Himself.
 That’s why he asked, “Who told you that you were naked?”
 (Genesis 3:7-11 KJV)

 (If you’d like more information on this topic check out this teaching by Dr. Henry W. Wright: Spirit, Soul, Body Connection)